 - Open Virtualization Format (OVF).
 This is the industry-standard format.
-See chapter 1.15.1, About the OVF Format, page 21. - Cloud service formats.
-Export to cloud services such as Oracle Cloud Infrastructure is supported.
-Import is not supported.
-See chapter 1.15.4, Exporting an Appliance to Oracle Cloud Infrastructure, page 24.
+See chapter 1.14.1, About the OVF Format, page 21. - Cloud service formats.
+Export to and import from cloud services such as Oracle Cloud Infrastructure is supported.
+See the following topics: - chapter 1.14.5, Exporting an Appliance to Oracle Cloud Infrastructure, page 24 - chapter 1.14.6, Importing an Instance from Oracle Cloud Infrastructure, page 26